LAST UPDATED AUGUST 15, 2017 AT 1:02 P.M.

 On the main menu, you will be able to draw from roughly 350,000 movies and shows over 3,500 paid and free channels.
 Roku is often commended for having an unbiased search feature that draws from multiple apps or channels.
 Competitors like Amazon Fire TV are slowly migrating towards a more universal search function.

 Netflix and HBO now appear in Amazon Fire search results.
-Amazon also recently made voice-search functions available on all new Fire TV boxes and streaming sticks, and more software upgrades are expected to follow in the coming months.
+Amazon also recently made voice-search functions available on all new Fire TV boxes and streaming sticks through Amazon Echo and Echo Dot.
+So you no longer have to push the voice button on a Fire TV remote when you have an Echo in the room enabled with Fire TV’s voice-search function.

 Roku Premiere+ vs Roku Ultra